filiroman/O-MI-Security-Model/README.md

 # O-MI-Security-Model
-Complementary authorization and access control modules for O-MI
+Complementary authorization and access control modules for O-MI.

 Dependencies
 ------------